thoughtworksarts/thoughtworksarts.github.io/app/_posts/2019-10-14-director-ellen-pearlman-resident-rashin-fahandej-selected-zero1-american-arts-incubator-2020.markdown

 We're thrilled to announce that both Ellen Pearlman and Rashin Fahandej have been selected for the highly competitive  [ZERO1 American Arts Incubator 2020 program](https://americanartsincubator.org/american-arts-incubator-2020-lead-artist-announcement/) in collaboration with the U.S. State Department's Bureau of Educational and Cultural Affairs.

 {% include image.html file='american-arts-incubator-2020.jpg'
-   caption='Lead Artists 2020 AAI' %}
+   caption='American Arts Incubator Lead Artists 2020' %}

 Of the six artists selected, Ellen will be working in Ukraine, and Rashin will be working in Austria.